intergiro/developer-portal/docs/integrate/embedded-finance/README.md

 ### Make a transfer

-Internal transfers allow to instantly move funds between same-currency accounts **belonging to the same individual**.
-This can serve as a good way to fund someone's dedicated card account with the funds from their another account.
+Internal transfers enable instant movement of funds between same-currency accounts **belonging to the same individual**.
+This can serve as a good way to fund someone's dedicated card account with the funds from another of their accounts.

 Example move funds request: